srlinuxamericas/N92-evpn/README.md

 ## Configure L2 EVPN-VXLAN

 > <p style="color:red">!!!
 If you would like to skip configuring BGP and directly start with this section, <u> offline (e.g on your laptop)</u>.
-> point the startup config file location in your your topology file (srl-evpn.clab.yml) to `config/startup/withbgp/`</p>
+> point the startup config file location in your your topology file (srl-evpn.clab.yml) to `configs/fabric/startup-with-bgp/leaf1-startup-bgp.cfg (for Leaf1)`</p>

 Now that we have established our underlay and overlay connectivity, our next step is to configure the Layer 2 EVPN-VXLAN instance.